 The Strap and Buckle

-A new Black Crocodile strap has been fitted, along with a matching gold plated Rolex buckle.
+A new black Alligator strap has been fitted, along with a gold-plated Rolex buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish here.

 Box and Papers